 Speeding in the Village

 The Trucam Patrols operated by Maldon District Council which aim to catch people speeding through the village are ongoing.
+There were 3 captures in May.

 It is hoped that Community Speedwatch sessions will commence again soon now that lockdown restrictions have been eased.